x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Yes, execute the following command from Exchange Online PowerShell:

 ```
-Get-MobileDevice | where {$_.DeviceModel -eq "Outlook for iOS and Android"} | FL FriendlyName,DeviceID,DeviceOS,ClientType
+Get-MobileDevice | where {$_.DeviceModel -eq "Outlook for iOS and Android"} | Format-List FriendlyName,DeviceID,DeviceOS,ClientType
 ```

 The `ClientType` property indicates whether the client is using the Office 365-based architecture (REST) or the AWS-based architecture (EAS).

 Alternatively, a user can login to Outlook on the web and, from within **Options**, select **Mobile Devices** to view the details of a mobile device.
 This would look similar to the following: